shivamm-verma/MyAI-ChatBot/README.md

-# *AI Chat-bot*
+# *MyAI Chat-bot*
-The **AI Chatbot** is a personal assistant designed to help you connect with me, **Shivam Verma**.
+The **MyAI Chatbot** is a personal assistant designed to help you connect with me, **Shivam Verma**.
 Built using **React.js** and **Tailwind CSS**, it provides quick access to my social media handles and email for direct contact.
 The chatbot uses an **AI API** to respond intelligently to your queries, making interactions smooth and efficient.
 Whether you need to reach out or find my online profiles, the chatbot offers a fast, user-friendly way to get the information you need.
 This project combines modern web technologies with AI to simplify communication and ensure easy access to my details.
 <br>